Kerri Walsh Jennings

 Physical Therapist & Performance Expert

 Dr. Luke Miller has been providing high level care for athletes for 10 years in both Athletic Training and Physical Therapy realms.
-He currently is the private physical therapist for pro-bowl quarterback of the Dallas Cowboys Dak Prescott, as well as serving as lead physical therapist for SandersFit Performance Center in Dallas, Texas.
+He currently is the private physical therapist for all pro quarterback Dak Prescott, as well as serving as lead physical therapist for SandersFit Performance Center in Dallas, Texas.
 Previously he served as a private physical therapist for 2x NBA All-Star Victor Oladipo and worked at renowned sports medicine facilities: TMI Sports Medicine in Arlington, Texas as well as Champion Sports Medicine in Birmingham, Alabama.

 Past President - National Athletic Trainers' Association